Arique1104/viewing_party/JOINTBRAINSTORM.md

-Possible Brainstorm space for Arique and Priya
+# Brainstorm space for Arique and Priya